 Hair oil must be used in small droplets.
 Distribute one or two drops across the palms of your hands.
 Then touch the hair ends with the palms of your hand.
 This is the best way to benefit from the hair oils and enjoy brilliant luster and manageability.
 If hair oil is used in this way before the shampoo it will protect the hair ends from drying out.
 Hair oils are also ingredients of leave-in hair treatments.
 Curly hair may need slightly more than 1 or two drops of hair oil.

-Hair wax: Use hair wax with caution!
+Hair wax: learn how to use hair wax before you apply and use with caution!
 Start with minute amounts to avoid winding up with hair, which clings to your scalp and appears oily.
 After weighing down your hair with wax, a thorough shampoo is the only effective remedy.
 Start by applying a pea-sized amount of wax.
 Distribute the wax in the palms of your hand and then work it through your hair.

 Hair gels range in holding power between soft hold and ultra-strong hold.
 Using a large amount does not impart the holding power of a strong hair gel to gels, which are designed to provide soft hold.
 The holding power of the gel not its amount determines how soft your hair will be after the application.
 Start with a pea-sized dollop and increase the amount as needed.